dariusgrassi/GxChat/ROADMAP.md

 - [ ] Light and dark themes
 - [ ] Direct messaging chats
 - [ ] Optimize performance when switching between channels and pulling chats
+- [x] Register on Applications from dev.groupme.com to move from API key to OAuth
 - [x] Audio pings when a user is @'d in the current channel
 - [x] Add clickable links
 - [x] Add Github Actions